-We have a designated Pastoral Support Worker whose role is to provide efficient and proactive support for the pupils.
+We have a designated Pastoral Support Officer whose role is to provide efficient and proactive support for the pupils.
 The Pastoral Support Worker is also aided by a dedicated team of Learning Support Assistants.

 - Key aspects of pastoral support are:

 - Provide a 1:1 tutoring/mentoring role to pupils.

 - Be a reference point for pupils who are referred by teaching and support staff – mentoring pupils as appropriate.

 - Follow up pupil/staff concerns with parents as appropriate

 - Follow up safeguarding issues in line with school policy and practice.